EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/index.md

 The key elements are:

-- Theory and implimentation.
+- Theory to implementation of the problem.
 - Download and compile the example.
-- Run the simulation
+- Run the simulation.
-- Analyse the results from the runs and see if our expectations are met?
+- Analyse the results from the runs and see if ou can reproduce the expected plot?

 ```{toctree}